Skip Navigation and Go To Content

 Section 1: Governance and Academic Affairs Committee

 The Governance and Academic Affairs Committee will deliberate on issues of governance and academic affairs.
-From time to time, the committee will assess the scope of faculty responsibility over governance and academic matters in UTHealth and in each of the schools.
-When necessary, the committee will recommend to the President and the IFC and/or individual school governance organizations that appropriate faculty-elected governance organizations be charged with assuming primary responsibility over designated areas that currently appear outside of their jurisdiction.
-The criteria for such assessment will be drawn from UTHealth Statement on Governance.
-Academic matters that the committee will review include educational goals, curricula and procedures of student instruction in each of the schools.
+From time to time, the committee will assess the scope of faculty responsibility over governance and academic matters in UTHealth Houston and in each of the schools.
+The criteria for such an assessment of governance matters will be drawn from the UTHealth Houston Statement on Governance.
+Academic matters that the committee will review include educational goals, curricula, and procedures of student instruction in each of the schools.

 Section 2: The Faculty Status, Rights, and Responsibilities Committee